MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/vTrue/Set-AzureRmImageOsDisk.md

 The first command creates an image object, and then stores it in the $imageConfig variable.

-The next three commands assign paths of os disk and two data disks to the $osDiskVhdUri, $dataDiskVhdUri1, and $dataDiskVhdUri2 variables.
+The next three commands assign paths of operating system disk and two data disks to the $osDiskVhdUri, $dataDiskVhdUri1, and $dataDiskVhdUri2 variables.
 This approach is only for readability of the following commands.

-The next three commands each adds an os disk and two data disks to the image stored in $imageConfig.
+The next three commands each adds an operating system disk and two data disks to the image stored in $imageConfig.
 The URI of each disk is stored in $osDiskVhdUri, $dataDiskVhdUri1, and $dataDiskVhdUri2.

-The final command creates an image named 'ImageName01' in resource group 'ResourceGroup01'.
+The final command creates an image named ImageName01 in resource group ResourceGroup01.

 ## PARAMETERS